History of Trabzonspor: Early Years and Local Rivalries (1923–1962)

-The Merger (1962–1973)
+The Merger and the Birth of Trabzonspor (1962–1973)

-At the start of the 1962–63 season, then president of the TFF, Orhan Şeref Apak, asked cities to combine their football clubs into one representative team, and have them compete in the Milli Lig (Süper Lig).
+At the start of the 1962–63 season, then president of the Turkish Football Federation, Orhan Şeref Apak, asked cities to combine their football clubs into one representative team, and have them compete in the Milli Lig (Süper Lig).
 However, due to the rivalry between İdmanocağı and İdmangücü, the city of Trabzon weren't able to merge.
 City and club officials would meet every morning and night to iron out an agreement, but it never materialized.

 Instead, only İdmanocağı, Martıspor, and Yıldızspor merged on 21 June 1966.
-They began wearing yellow and red kits and competed in the 2.Lig (Second Division).
+They began wearing yellow and red kits and competed in the 1.Lig (Second Division).
 They finished eighth place in their first season, as well as runners-up for the Başbakanlık Kupası.
 A month later, İdmangücü, Karadenizgücü, Martıspor, and Yolspor merged to form Trabzonspor.
 Their club colours were red and white.

 İdmanocağı opposed the merger and took up a lawsuit against the newly founded Trabzonspor.
-Ulvi Yenal, head of Physical Education, decided to step in and announce that neither İdmanocağı nor İdmangücü would be accepted into the 2.Lig.
+Ulvi Yenal, head of Physical Education, decided to step in and announce that neither İdmanocağı nor İdmangücü would be accepted into the 1.Lig.
 This sent a shockwave thru both clubs.
 Until these two clubs decided to unify into one club, the city of Trabzon would not have a professional representative.
 In the end, İdmanocağı and İdmangücü decided to merge, along with Karadenizgücü and Martıspor, to become Trabzonspor on 2 August 1967.

 Everything was set up, but the club still ran into another roadblock: club colours.
 The club came to the decision after five meetings with fans and club officials.
 At first, it was suggested the club should wear the predecessor colours together (yellow-red and green-white), but it was deemed not suitable.
 It was then suggested that a poll be held, but that was also quickly cast aside.
-The fans and club officials began to lose patience until TFF General Manager Ulvi Yenal came up with a compromise.
+The fans and club officials began to lose patience until Turkish Football Federation General Manager Ulvi Yenal came up with a compromise.
 He suggested that both clubs, İdmanocağı and İdmangücü, should choose a colour opposite of their own club colours.
 It was then both clubs came up with maroon and blue.